Gulf of Mexico and South Atlantic – Florida Shrimp Fishery Improvement Project

 - Reduce bycatch by educating vessel captains and crews – Each crew will be instructed by the FWC to ensure that the fishermen know how to tune the BRDs and TEDs to operate correctly and at optimum efficiency.

-- Reduce bycatch and increase the quality of the shrimp by implementing trawl time limits*** - Participating vessels will reduce tow times to the following limits;
+- Reduce bycatch and turtle interactions by implementing trawl time limits*** This will also increase the overall quality of the shrimp - Participating vessels will reduce tow times to the following limits;

 - When surface water is less than 80° trawl times will be 3 hours or less

 - When surface water is greater than 80° trawl times will be 2 hours or less

 - Supporting Documentation

 - Gear inspections for Patricia Lee and The Captain HW are scheduled on next offloading – End of March 2014.